Understanding “Phantom Limb” Pain in Traumatic Amputation Patients

 Losing a limb is a permanent and life-altering injury that can have profound effects on your life.
 Phantom limb pain is more than just something you can fix with simply reassuring yourself that there is no limb in which to feel pain.
 It can severely ruin your enjoyment of life, your social relationships, and change who you are due to mood swings and loss of sleep.
 When you suffer a traumatic amputation, it’s essential to act swiftly to secure the compensation you deserve for both the loss of the limb, and the life-long consequences you will face from someone else’s negligence.

-Reach out to the skilled team at the Law Offices of Pat Maloney as soon as possible.
+Reach out to the skilled team at Pat Maloney: Accident & Injury Attorney as soon as possible.
 We are here to help you in pursuing the compensation and justice you deserve.
 If you or a loved one has experienced a traumatic amputation injury, don’t hesitate to call our San Antonio offices or complete our contact form.
 Schedule a free consultation and receive a confidential case evaluation today.